What is Syntax? Syntax in English

 When multiple adjectives are used to describe the same noun, there is a specific order that is generally followed for natural and grammatically correct sentences.

-This order is often referred to as the proper adjective order and is based on categories like opinion, size, age, shape, color, origin, and material.
+This order is often referred to as the proper adjective order and is based on categories like opinion, size, age, shape, colour, origin, and material.

 Examples:

-Adjectives Describing a Noun: She has a beautiful (opinion) red (color) silk (material) scarf (noun).
+Adjectives Describing a Noun: She has a beautiful (opinion) red (colour) silk (material) scarf (noun).

 Adverbs Modifying Verbs: He quickly (adverb) ran (verb) to catch the bus.